-• Release IFB to prospective bidders.
+• Release of IFB to prospective bidders scheduled for June 26.

 5.0 SAFETY

 Safety and Security requirements and plans are necessary to comply with applicable laws and regulations related to safety, security, and emergency response activities.
 Safety staff coordinates with contractors to review and plan the implementation of contract program safety requirements.
 Safety project coordination meetings continue to be conducted on a monthly basis to promote a clear understanding of project safety requirements as defined in contract provisions and program safety documents.